HeardLibrary/digital-scholarship/computer/directories-mac.md

 ## Finder display modes

 If you don't have very many files on your computer, it doesn't matter much what display mode you chose to use.

-The classice Mac viewing system is *icon view*.
+The classic Mac viewing system is *icon view*.
 The icon view is most useful when looking for images because you can see tiny thumbnails.
 I find icon view the most annoying because it takes so many clicks to navigate.
 When you double-click on a folder, you enter that nested folder.
 To back out of that deeper level, you have to use the back button.
 It is very easy to get lost if you are deep into the directory tree, but there is a feature that can help you.

 <img src="../images-2-mac/icon-view-and-path-bar.png" style="border:1px solid black">